-If World Cup fever inspired your family, don’t let your lawn be beaten into submission by your own enthusiastic footballers.
+If the start of the football season inspires your family to have a kick about to get ready for 2020 Fifa World Cup, don’t let your lawn be beaten into submission by your own enthusiastic footballers.
 Boost the grass with a summer feed and don’t cut it shorter than 3cm so that the growing tip, which is found close to soil level, can recover the constant wear and tear.

 Avoid heartache, by planting vulnerable borders with tough shrubs such as Bamboo, Euonymous Emerald ‘n’ Gold, Weigela and Viburnum for the basic framework and add seasonal colour with perennials and summer bedding that will quickly re-shoot if damaged.
 Grow precious plants in raised beds.

 To cope with an outbreak of Footie Fever grow rescue plants that can be used to make amongst other things, a footballers handy first aid kit

 It’s impossible to come off the pitch without a few cuts and grazes so it makes sense to have an antiseptic treatment at your fingertips.
 The brightly coloured flowers of pot marigold can be boiled in oil and rubbed onto the skin to clear up problems quickly.

 The petals of pot marigolds or Calendula are also referred to, as “poor man’s saffron” so make use of them to colour rice and even liven up salads

 Sprains and bruises are inevitable when playing contact sports so to avoid expensive physio bills have a clump of comfrey growing in the garden.
 This ancient herb has the nickname knitbone because its secretions are said to be strong enough to set bones.
 Steep the leaves in oil and wrap a soaked-bandage over clean skin for quick results.

 The ‘magic’ leaves can also be used to relieve varicose veins, makes a nutrient-rich liquid plant feed or boiled and used to make a golden fabric dye.